Akaban/coreml-vm/README.md

     `a <- !a + 1`
   * Conditionals (if) and loops (while, for).
 For syntax is `for a=1 upto 10 do expr done`
   * Concurrent programming (the implementation is basic though), with the keyword `spawn fun arg`.
 We can wait all threads to finish with the keyword `wait`
-  * Anonymous (lambdas) functions: `let a = (fun b -> b + 1)`
+  * Anonymous (lambdas) functions: `let a = (fun b -> b + 1)`.
+If this function has a name we can refer to this function inside of itself recursively (no need for `let rec` just `let`)
   * Printing integers (with `print`)

 ## Command line arguments

+It may be interesting to separate the normal stdout printing from the stderr printing (warnings and debug are printed in stderr) with redirections,

       usage: ./VM file.cml
     --print-program Print compiled program
-      --no-exec Do not execute the compiled program on the VM --print-stack After a thread ends, print its stack's last value -help  Display this list of options
+    --no-exec Do not execute the compiled program on the VM --print-stack After a thread ends, print its stack's last value --debug Verbose VM mode, print each reduction step with its stack state -help  Display this list of options
     --help  Display this list of options